When it comes to the dissolution of a marriage, the division of assets can be a complex and contentious issue.

-In the situation where a third party (for example, a parent), gives one spouse a gift (for example, a property), the overhanging question to ask is what will happen to the gift after divorce?
-Will the receiver of the gift be able to keep it or will it be liable to be divided between the spouses?
+In the situation where a third party (for example, a parent), gives one spouse a gift (for example, a property), the overhanging question to ask is; what will happen to the gift after divorce?, Will the receiver of the gift be able to keep it or will it be liable to be divided between the spouses?

 Even if it was only meant for one spouse, the other can argue that he/she ought to have a share in the gift as it has been transformed into a matrimonial asset.

 Is it a gift meant for just one spouse?

 With regards to overt intention, if the giver gifted the item before the party met his/her spouse, it is quite clear that the gift was only meant for one person.

-For example, if a parent gives a property to the child, and the child’s family uses the property as address in identification documents and make joint decisions regarding the property, then it may show that the gift is meant for the couple and not just one spouse.
+For example, if a parent gives property to the child, and the child’s family uses the property as an address in identification documents and makes joint decisions regarding the property, then it may show that the gift is meant for the couple and not just one spouse.